Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

 ### __Spatial discretization__ {#spatial}

-This part is dedicated the Finite Element mesh (see **Meshing**) and the associated boundary conditions (see **BoundaryConditions**).
+This part is dedicated the mesh (see **Meshing**) and the associated boundary conditions (see **BoundaryConditions**).

-Regarding the Finite Element mesh, `SLOTH` enables to read meshes built with `GMSH` or to build a Cartesian mesh directly in `MFEM`.
+Regarding the mesh, `SLOTH` enables to read meshes built with `GMSH` or to build a Cartesian mesh directly in `MFEM`.
 The order of the Finite Elements and the level of mesh refinement must be also defined.

 Definition of a Finite Element for `SLOTH` is made with a C++ object of type `SpatialDiscretization` or, more specifically for tests, by using the alias `SPA`.

-!!! example "Extract of the input data file with the definition of the Finite Element mesh"
+!!! example "Extract of the input data file with the definition of the mesh"

     ```c++
     auto refinement_level = 0;